jorgehatccrma/pyGrFNN/docs/index.rst

 signal).
 Unlike other TFRs, GrFNNs can generate energy at frequencies not present in the input signal via mode-locking.

-If you need to cite this package, please use the following reference:

-   Jorge Herrera, Ge Wang and Edward Large. *GrFNNs as a Framework For Nonlinear Audio Signal Processing.* **Proceedings of the 16th International Society for Music Information Retrieval Conference (ISMIR 2015)**, Malaga, Spain.

 ..
 Contents: